ChemaAlfonso/kraken-labs-video-transcriber/docs/FFMPEG_INTEGRATION.md

     - This is usually handled automatically by the installer

 3. **Packaging Issues**
-    - Ensure `asarUnpack` is configured correctly in forge.config.cjs
+    - Ensure `extraResource` is configured correctly in forge.config.cjs
-    - Verify the binary is extracted from ASAR in the final package
+    - Verify the binary is extracted properly in the final package

-### Debug Information

-The application provides debug information through:

--   Console logs during FFmpeg operations
--   `getFfmpegInfo()` API method for binary information
--   Detailed error messages for troubleshooting
+The application provides detailed error messages and emoji-based status indicators for troubleshooting FFmpeg operations.

 ## Benefits for End Users